espruino/EspruinoDocs/boards/WioLTE.md

 The [Seeed Wio LTE](http://wiki.seeedstudio.com/Wio_LTE_Cat.1/) board is an open source gateway which enable faster IoT GPS solutions.

+**NOTE: Espruino for Wio LTE is no longer officially supported.
+The last available build is 2v08**

 It contains:

 * Worldwide LTE and UMTS/HSPA+